 Juniper Katz is an assistant professor in the School of Public Policy.
 She holds a PhD from the University of Colorado Denver School of Public Affairs, where her thesis, “The Effect of Policy Implementation on Public Values,” received the Best Dissertation Award for 2019-20.
 Katz has a MS in resource management and administration from Antioch University New England.

 Her research interests include environmental policy, policy process, new public governance, and nonprofit management.
-Her research focuses on how policy and implementation jointly constitute public values among citizens and nonprofits interacting with government.
+Her research focuses on the effects of policy implementation on citizens and nonprofits.
+She also researches nonprofit financial management.
 She has published in journals including the Review of Policy Research and the Journal of Environmental Policy & Planning.

 Prior to joining UMass, Katz was an executive director of a land trust in Colorado and a program manager and land protection fellow at the nonprofit Colorado Open Lands.
 In those roles, she raised more than $5 million and led the protection of 49,000 acres of land and habitat across the state.
 She has also served as a data analysis consultant for the Land Trust Alliance in Washington, DC.